-We revised the original hierarchy each year between 2006 and 2009 to include feedback from readers and onlookers back at our blog The World’s Fair.
+We revised the original hierarchy each year between 2006 and 2009 to include feedback from readers and onlookers back at our now gone blog The World’s Fair.
 (Younger readers can google “blog.”)
 We then moved here to BoingBoing to find an audience eager to debate the proper order of candy enjoyment.
 The 2010-2013 versions were fine, they were fine.
 Then in 2014 we added legitimate reader contributions in the form of a not-quite-social-science-legit survey.
 But legit enough for talking candy.
 On a website.
 For idle speculation.
 That we could then make a big deal of off-line.
 With disproportionate certainty.

 The 2006 original had a distinct top stratum, four of which were Snickers, Milky Way, Reese’s Peanut Butter Cups, and Twix.
-The 2014 data—the set actually defined by survey results—showed pretty much the same thing in the top tier, give or take.
+The 2014 data—the first of many sets actually defined by survey results—showed pretty much the same thing in the top tier, give or take.
 The four revisions between 2014 and 2017 likewise didn’t much change.
 Data coalesced.
 That’s our big conclusion.
 Admitting the very Western bias of the survey, you find a notably stable Top 10 and a Very Stable Top 5.
 Obviously “any full-sized candy bar” will always rank at the top.
 “Cash or other legal tender” remains popular.

 So it’s true that for specific candies (not counting cash and the full-sizers you get from the house with the Beamer in the drive) we discovered what scholars call The Classic Quartet: Reese’s Peanut Butter Cups, Snickers, Twix, and Kit Kat.
 Toblerone keeps edging into a top 5 and you get those Lindt Truffles that nobody actually buys but still somehow sit high up the hierarchy.
 You’re gonna get your Milky Ways (the allergic kid’s Snickers), your Butterfingers, your Peanut M&Ms (always outranking plain).
 Since Rolo’s can be rolled to a friend, they too hang in the upper strata.
 And, surprisingly to many aficionados, a Nestle Crunch always finds its way hanging in top strata too.* (On the bottom deep earth side, white bread, gum from baseball cards, broken glow sticks, and dental paraphernalia are perennial un-satisfieds, so much so that after many years not a single person has cared to point out we consistently misspelled paraphernalia.)